carterjbastian/platform_api_documentation/source/index.html.md

 This one is somewhat self-explanatory.
 This could be any page – a "My Account" page, an investment portal, etc.

-You can see an example of such a page at our live [platform integration demo](https://platformintegrationdemo.com/).
+You can see an example of such a page in step two of the [live demo](https://platformintegrationdemo.com/).

 ## 2. Your webapp requests a portal-link from your web server